upgrad-edu/movieapp/README.md

 # Project Title

-Movies API serves backend needs for project management application used to manage projects, members and tasks.
+Movies API serves backend services to manage movies, shows, artists and booking tickets.
 It has been built on Spring platform using spring-boot framework.

 ## Getting Started